Medically reviewed by Drugs.com. Last updated on Jul 22, 2022.

 Norethindrone undergoes extensive biotransformation, primarily via reduction, followed by sulfate and glucuronide conjugation.
 The majority of metabolites in the circulation are sulfates, with glucuronides accounting for most of the urinary metabolites.

-The effect of hepatic disease on the disposition of norethindrone after Norethindrone Acetate administration has not been evaluated.
-However, Norethindrone Acetate is contraindicated in markedly impaired liver function or liver disease.
+The effect of hepatic disease on the disposition of norethindrone after Norethindrone Acetate tablets administration has not been evaluated.
+However, Norethindrone Acetate tablets are contraindicated in markedly impaired liver function or liver disease.

-No pharmacokinetic drug interaction studies investigating any drug-drug interactions with Norethindrone Acetate have been conducted.
+No pharmacokinetic drug interaction studies investigating any drug-drug interactions with Norethindrone Acetate tablets have been conducted.

-Norethindrone Acetate tablets, USP is indicated for the treatment of secondary amenorrhea, endometriosis, and abnormal uterine bleeding due to hormonal imbalance in the absence of organic pathology, such as submucous fibroids or uterine cancer.
-Norethindrone Acetate tablets, USP are not intended, recommended or approved to be used with concomitant estrogen therapy in postmenopausal women for endometrial protection.
+Norethindrone Acetate tablets are indicated for the treatment of secondary amenorrhea, endometriosis, and abnormal uterine bleeding due to hormonal imbalance in the absence of organic pathology, such as submucous fibroids or uterine cancer.
+Norethindrone Acetate tablets are not intended, recommended or approved to be used with concomitant estrogen therapy in postmenopausal women for endometrial protection.

 - Known or suspected pregnancy.
-There is no indication for Norethindrone Acetate, USP in pregnancy.
+There is no indication for Norethindrone Acetate tablets in pregnancy.
 (See PRECAUTIONS.)

 - Undiagnosed vaginal bleeding